• Skip to primary navigation

 85

-The Peloton Bike+ feels more refined, features tech upgrades, and includes automatic resistance adjustments—it’s everything we could have wanted in an upgrade but comes at a steep cost.
+The Peloton Bike+ feels more refined, features tech upgrades, and includes automatic resistance adjustments—it’s everything we could have wanted, but it comes at a steep cost.

 Rating MetricOur Rating